michaelbrawer/DonSimon/README.md

 For your game, this section will include the link to your hosted game's site.

-Next Steps: Unsolved problems and/or planned features.
+Next Steps: Unsolved problems and/or planned features:
+- Getting some slicker animations involved, possibly using paper JS.
+- Mapping a larger, eight-pad game, to the principal touchkeys of a simulated Buchla 223e multi-dimensional   kinesthetic input tactile pad.
+- Freeform mode: just play the pads
+- Drummer mode: sync flashes interpolated drum patterns via Olivier Gillet's excellent open source code for [Grids](https://github.com/pichenettes/eurorack/tree/master/grids)